okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ### Configure your app

-Our app uses information from the Okta integration that we created earlier to configure communication with the API: client id, client secret, and Okta domain.
+Our app uses information from the Okta integration that we created earlier to configure communication with the API: client ID, client secret, and Okta domain.

 <StackSnippet snippet="configmid" />